blogtutor/code-snippets/htaccess/readme.md

 # Redirects

 ## Force SSL on Cloudways
+_Use on Cloudways or WP Engine.
+Do not use for GoDaddy Linux hosting._
 ```
 RewriteEngine On
 RewriteCond %{HTTP:X-Forwarded-Proto} !https
 RewriteRule ^(.*)$ https://%{HTTP_HOST}/$1 [R=301,L]
 ```

-## Force SSL and STRIP www - on Cloudways or WP Engine.
-Do not use for GoDaddy Linux hosting.
+## Force SSL and STRIP www
+_On Cloudways or WP Engine.
+Do not use for GoDaddy Linux hosting._
 ```
 # Force SSL and STRIP www
 RewriteEngine on